Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

 **Assignment 2**

-Use gradient descent, coordinate descent, Newton's method and BFGS method to find the parameters of the logistic model ($\lambda=0.1$).
+Use gradient descent, coordinate descent and Newton's method to find the parameters of the logistic model ($\lambda=0.1$).

 **Assignment 3**